ilarramendi/BetterCovers/README.md

 For better identification folders names can have imdb or tmdb ids like: `[tmdbid=123456]` or `[imdbid=123456]`

 ## Planned features
-- [ ] Option to save images on Agent metadata folder to improve menu loading time (if metadata is on faster drive)
+- [ ] Option to save images on Agent metadata folder to improve menu loading time (media images on HDD load a bit slow on emby)
 - [ ] Different themes (suggestions are apreciate)
 - [ ] Use existing cover
 - [ ] Add aditional mediainfo properties (dolby, ATMOS, audio channels)